xMoAlaa7/Mo_Portfolio/README.md

 </p>

 ### Systems Administrator (June 2024 - Present) (Part-Time)
-- Here’s the text with bullet points removed and paragraphs kept separate:
 - Research and deployment of software and system solutions following requirements.
 - Provide training for IT and Sales teams for freshly established systems and software.
 - Applying, developing, and deploying automations for systems and network devices.